» Residential Electrical Wiring: Guide to Home Wiring

 Circuit breakers prevent electrical overload that could damage electrical wiring components which could result in a fire.

-- This question describes a serious electrical wiring condition and the wrong solution to the problem.
+- Mona’s question describes a serious electrical wiring condition and the wrong solution to the problem.

 - As described, there is a overload condition with the electrical system of the home because dedicated circuits are not installed according to current codes.